MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-at-function.md

 |-------|
 | 4.5 |

 In the following example, the time interval is binned into daily bins aligned to a 12 hour fixed point.
-The return value is -12 since the time interval rounds down to zero and the bins must align to 12 hours.
+The return value is -12 since the time interval rounds down to zero, and the bins must align to 12 hours.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAysoyswrUUjKzItPLNEoycxN1TDM0NRRMEwBYqMMTQDWMdZPHwAAAA%3D%3D" target="_blank">Run the query</a>